Skip to main content

 descriptionYesReason for the release (1-500 characters)

 When reference_id is provided, only lots stamped with that reference during a previous hold are targeted.
-You can also filter by lot age using earned_from, earned_to, expires_before, and expires_after for batch-releasing held balances.
+You can also filter by lot age using earned_from and earned_to (RFC 3339 timestamps) for batch-releasing held balances.
+LOT mode only.

 Forfeit